apostrophecms/docs/docs/guide/database-insert-update.md

 | `piece` | TRUE | The document object that will *replace* the existing database document. |
 | `options` | FALSE | An options object, currently only used for internal draft state management. |

-For example, if we had a dog adoption website we may want to update `dog` pieces to indicate whether someone requested information about them.
-This could be after a contact form receives a submission about the dog.
+For example, if we had a dog adoption website that used an external API, we may want to update `dog` pieces periodically with adoption status.
+This may be using a command line task that is run regularly by a cron job.

 <AposCodeBlock>
   ```javascript